Security-Onion-Solutions/securityonion-docs/help-wanted.rst

 Support Team
 ------------

-If you'd like help out other Security Onion users, please join the security-onion mailing list and/or IRC channel and start answering questions!
+If you'd like help out other Security Onion users, please join the security-onion mailing list and/or reddit and start answering questions!

 https://groups.google.com/forum/#!forum/security-onion